Are there rules for a happy marriage?

-All her life, Ruth has dreamed about a job in Sales.
-The day came when Ruth interviewed for her dream job and wowed the interview panel.
+All her life, Ruth has dreamed about a job in the sales department.
+The day comes when Ruth interviews for her dream job: she wows the interview panel.

 She got the job!
 Her first few months at work were a blast.
 Clients raved about her, colleagues loved her and she hit all her targets.